 Paraty and Búzios have excellent restaurants serving international cuisine.
-During high season they fill up beginning at 10 pm and may not close until after sunrise.
+During high season they fill up beginning at 9 pm.
 Restaurants in Petrópolis and Teresópolis serve European cuisine and comida mineira, the hearty, meaty fare from Minas Gerais.
 Generally, dinner starts at seven and restaurants close around midnight.

 To be on the safe side, don't buy seafood from venders strolling along the beach.
 Be especially careful about the oysters in Búzios and Cabo Frio, which may not be as fresh as the vendor claims.